-Southern Indiana consists of the 33 counties, is located in the southernmost part of the state.
-The region has a blend of Northern and Southern culture and offers the big city amenities and small-town charm.
+Southern Indiana consists of 33 counties and is located in the southernmost part of the state.
+The region has a blend of Northern and Southern culture and offers a nice mix of big city amenities and small-town charm.

 Southern Indiana was the first area of the state to be settled.
 Indiana's first state capital was located in Corydon in Harrison County near the Ohio River.
 The city of Vincennes, located in the region, is the oldest continually inhabited European settlement in Indiana and was the first capital of the Indiana Territory.

-The region's largest city is Evansville, in the southwest corner of the state.
-As of the 2000 census, the city had a total population of 121,582, and a metropolitan population of 342,815.
+The region's largest city is Evansville, located in the southwest corner of the state.
+Today the city has a total population of 117,825.
 The south-central counties of Clark, Floyd, and Harrison are part of the greater Louisville, Kentucky metropolitan area and have a combined population of over 200,000.
 For reasons of proximity, many residents of these counties are economically and culturally more tied to Louisville than with the rest of the state of Indiana and tend to be more suburban in character.